yretenai/titania/README.md

 # titania

 Cross-platform unofficial userland library for the Sony PlayStation DualSense Controller, and the PlayStation Access Controller.

-### Brief explanation about the name

-The PS5 memory controller is a Marvell Titania 2, that's why.
-I was looking for a replacement project name, not because there's something wrong with the name "libresense" but because the shared object name would have been " liblibresense.so."
-Now, it's libtitania.so, or titania.dll which is much nicer in my opinion.
+## Notice

+This project is not authorized, affiliated or endorsed by Sony Interactive Entertainment.

 ## Caveats

 Titania is NOT THREAD SAFE, though the library does not use any thread locals.
 There are no protections against race conditions.

-This is done as a consideration for speed, if you use titania across thread boundaries, it is ultimately up to the library user to implement mutex guards around the calls.
+This is done as a consideration for speed.
+If titania is used across thread boundaries, it is ultimately up to the library user to implement mutex guards around the calls.

 It's good practice to only let one thread (i.e. an "input" thread) call titania functions.

-### Notice

-This project is not authorized, affiliated or endorsed by Sony Interactive Entertainment.
+While the library is built on c2x, the `titania.h` header is c17 (maybe c11) compatible.

 ## Build Requirements

 - hidapi 0.14 or newer (meson wrap subproject, will compile if system is missing)
-- icu 73.2 or newer (meson wrap subproject, will compile if system is missing)
 - pandoc 3.0.0 or newer (optional, only used for man page generation)
 - a C23/C2x capable compiler (GCC 13 or newer, Clang 16 or newer, MSVC 19.30 or newer)
-- meson 1.2.0 or newer
+- meson 1.3.0 or newer
 - ninja 1.10.0 or newer

 ## Building